Table of Contents

 The Under-the-Rim Trail is a backcountry trail that spans approximately 23 miles from Bryce Point to Rainbow Point, following the eastern edge of the Bryce Amphitheater.
 It winds through the rugged and diverse terrain, taking hikers beneath the rim of the canyon.
 From forests of ponderosa pine and fir trees to open meadows and rocky slopes, each section of the trail presents its own extraordinary beauty.
 The trail affords opportunities to witness the intricate details of the canyon walls up close and appreciate the ever-changing vistas.

-A more secluded hiking experience, the trail will take you into the heart of the amphitheater.
+Looking for a more secluded hiking experience, the trail will take you into the heart of the amphitheater.
 We never got to do this trial.
 Be sure to have a refillable water bottle to quench your thirst in the heat.
 Hikers should plan accordingly and bring necessary supplies, including water, snacks, and sunscreen.
-The hot dry air can take its toll in the summer if you don’t hydrate.
+The hot, dry air can take its toll in the summer if you don’t hydrate.

 Majestic Vistas: Legendary Agua Canyon in Bryce Canyon National Park